top of page

 Teaching Assistant, Hamline University

-• Teaching assistant for Hamline’s Intro to Creative Writing class with Richard Pelseter-Weibe in 2018.
+• Teaching assistant for Hamline’s Intro to Creative Writing class with Richard Pelseter-Wiebe in 2018.

 • Teaching assistant for Hamline’s Advanced Poetry Workshop class with Gretchen Marquette in 2019.